drsnyder/poky/README.md

 # Poky

-A key value store built on [PostgreSQL](http://www.postgresql.org/) that speaks the [memcached](https://github.com/memcached/memcached/blob/master/doc/protocol.txt) protocol.
+A key-value store built on [PostgreSQL](http://www.postgresql.org/) that speaks the [memcached](https://github.com/memcached/memcached/blob/master/doc/protocol.txt) protocol.
 Poky is built using Clojure on top of the asynchronous communication framework [Aleph](https://github.com/ztellman/aleph).